 We went to Hallstatt early in the morning, which helped us to see most of the town before the crowds.
 Finishing in Hallstatt at around 2pm we decided to go to another picturesque place nearby – 5 Fingers Lookout.

-Trip 2 – 5 Fingers lookout
+Day trip from Salzburg #2 – 5 Fingers lookout

 5 Fingers is a viewing platform in the Dachstein Mountains with spectacular views to Hallstätter lake and surrounding mountains.
 The platform reminds a palm with 5 outstretched fingers, hence the ‘5 Fingers’ name.
 It’s located high in the mountains at about 400m above the ground.
 Due to the altitude you can find snow around the lookout even if you are visiting in summer.